Bitcoin Verdict

 Specific IDYou choose exactly which lot to sell.Maximum flexibility.
 Requires detailed records.

-This is exactly where tax software becomes essential.
-Tracking the cost basis of hundreds of DCA purchases manually is impractical.
-Tools like Koinly, CoinLedger, and CoinTracker import your exchange history and calculate your gains under each method automatically.
+This is exactly the moment tax software earns its keep, and honestly where you can stop sweating the details.
+Tracking the cost basis of hundreds of DCA purchases by hand is not realistic for anyone.
+Tools like Koinly, CoinLedger, and CoinTracker pull in your exchange history and work out your gains under each method for you, automatically.

 How to report Bitcoin on your taxes